 Enemy presence in a region blocks movement.
-To enter such regions with land units, a leader must be present in the moving/attacking stack (see section J below).
+To enter such regions with land units, at least one combat unit must be present in the moving/attacking stack.
 Upon entry inside the enemy region, the moving stack halts and all its remaining MP are used up (unless in overrun, see next).
 See Illustration 15.12.